indix/ansible-heartbeat/README.md

 # ansible-heartbeat
-Role to create a daemon which sends heartbeat at defined intervals
+Role to create a daemon which sends heartbeat to Riemann server at defined intervals